raystack/optimus/docs/docs/concepts/architecture.md

 Optimus by default recommends using `Airflow` but is extensible enough to support any other scheduler that satisfies some basic requirements, one of the most important of all is, scheduler should be able to execute a Docker container.

+### Optimus Extension

+Optimus extension is a feature in Optimus where the user could extend the functionality of Optimus itself using third-party or arbitrary implementation.
+Currently, extension is designed only for when the user running it as CLI.